The Complete Guide

 7. Working from Home

 If you’re not really a 9-5 type of person, many facilities, like hospitals and urgent care clinics, operate 24/7, so you have your choice of different schedules that suit you.
-Some may also allow their billers and coders to work from home.
-This can be incredibly helpful to single moms and others who are caretakers to family members.
+Some may also allow their billers and coders to work from home as well.
+Trust me that is an advantage to think about during these Covid times.
+This can be incredibly helpful to single moms and others who are caretakers to family members and do not want to put their families at unnecessary health risks.
 Beyond the convenience of working from home, there is also the cost savings of less wear and tear on your vehicle and less need to fill the gas tank!
+You don’t only save patients but also the environment.

 8. There’s Plenty of Room for Upward Mobility